Feargus O'Connor

-Feargus Edward O'Connor (18 July 1796 - 30 August 1855) was an Irish Chartist leader and advocate of the Land Plan, which sought to provide smallholdings for the labouring classes.
+Feargus Edward O'Connor (18 July 1796 - 30 August 1855) was an Irish Chartist leader, MP and advocate of the Land Plan, which sought to provide smallholdings for the labouring classes.
 A highly charismatic figure, O'Connor was admired for his energy and oratory, but was criticised for alleged egotism.
 His newspaper Northern Star (1837–1852) was widely read among workers (and read aloud in taverns), becoming the voice of the Chartist movement.

 After the failure of his Land Plan, O'Connor's behaviour became increasingly erratic, culminating in an assault on three MPs and a mental breakdown, from which he did not recover.
 After his death three years later at the age of 59, 40,000 people witnessed the funeral procession.

 Early life

 Feargus O'Connor was born on 18 July 1796 in Connorville house, near Castletown-Kinneigh in west County Cork, into a prominent Irish Protestant family.
 He was originally christened Edward Bowen O'Connor, but his father chose to call him Feargus.
 His father was Irish nationalist politician Roger O'Connor, who like his uncle Arthur O'Connor was active in the United Irishmen.
 His elder brother Francis became a general in Simón Bolívar's army of liberation in South America.

 Much of his early life was spent on his family's estates in Ireland, which included Dangan Castle, the childhood home of the Duke of Wellington.
 He was educated mainly at Portarlington Grammar School and had some elementary schooling in England.

 O'Connor's father Roger was notorious for his eccentric lifestyle.
 At one point Feargus and Francis decided to leave, stealing horses from their brother Roderic, travelling to London and asking to be taken in by family friend M.P.
 Francis Burdett.
 Burdett looked after them, and financed Feargus to run a farm in Ireland, but it was unsuccessful.
 He studied law at Trinity College, Dublin, before inheriting his uncle's estate in 1820.
 He took no degree, but was called to the Irish bar about 1820.
 Since he had to take an oath of allegiance to the crown to become a member of the Bar, his father disinherited him because he regarded it as inconsistent with the dignity of a descendant of the Kings of Ireland.